-At Little Firs we encourage all our employees to maximise their attendance at work while recognising that employees will, from time to time, be unable to come to work due to sickness, illness, injury or infections.
-By implementing this policy, we aim to strike a reasonable balance between the pursuit of our business needs and the genuine needs of employees to take occasional periods of time off work because of sickness.
-This procedure establishes a framework to support individuals and the organisation in times of sickness absence.
+At Little Firs we encourage all our employees to maximise their attendance at work while recognising that employees will, from time to time, be unable to come to work due to sickness.
+By implementing this policy, we aim to strike a reasonable balance between the pursuit of the Nursery's needs and the genuine needs of employees to take occasional periods of time off work because of sickness.
+This policy and procedure establishes a framework to support individuals and the organisation in times of sickness absence.
 It ensures that appropriate and consistent advice is provided, and that assistance and support is offered to employees and, where necessary, action is taken.